Please contact SONJ by emailing email@example.com.

-All Special Olympics participants (Athletes, Unified partners, Coaches, Volunteers, and SO Staff) must complete the form.
-Failure to complete the COVID-19 Code of Conduct waiver and Risk Assessment waiver (if applicable) will result in no in-person participation allowed.
+All Special Olympics participants (Athletes, Unified partners, Coaches, Volunteers, and SO Staff) must complete the forms.
+Failure to complete the COVID-19 Code of Conduct waiver and Risk Assessment waiver or the Communicable Diseases waiver will result in no in-person participation allowed.

 No. Once the waiver is initially completed, it does not have to be done each season.
-Please only complete the waivers ONCE per person.
+Please only complete the waiver ONCE per person.

-Failure to complete the COVID-19 Code of Conduct waiver and Risk Assessment waiver (if applicable) will result in no in-person participation allowed.
+Failure to complete the COVID-19 Code of Conduct waiver and Risk Assessment waiver or the Communicable Diseases waiver will result in no in-person participation allowed.

 Any participant that identifies as high risk and would like to participate will be required to complete the High Risk waiver.